Adron/adron.github.io/_working/contents/docs/unix-101-pt1-file-manipulation/index.md

 some-markdown.md      empty-file.txt
 ```

-Here's the specifics for some of the most commonly used switches with `ls`.
+Here are some of the most commonly used switches with `ls`.

--a  all files (include files with . prefix)
+* -a  all files (include files with . prefix)
--l  long detail (provide file statistics)
+* -l  long detail (provide file statistics)
--t  order by creation time
+* -t  order by creation time
--u  sort by access time (or show when last accessed together with -l)
+* -u  sort by access time (or show when last accessed together with -l)
--S  order by size
+* -S  order by size
--r  reverse order
+* -r  reverse order
--s  show filesizes
+* -s  show filesizes
--h  "human readble"; show filesizes in kilobytes and megabytes (-h can be used together with -l or -s)
+* -h  "human readble"; show filesizes in kilobytes and megabytes (-h can be used together with -l or -s)

 * `mv` this moves a file from one location to another, or can be used to rename a file.
 Use `mv -i` to prevent overwriting files with move.